 How do health care professionals identify posterior tibial tendonitis?

-The history and physical examination are probably the most important tools that health care professionals, including your Physical Therapist at Choice Physical Therapy of East Greenwich, will use to diagnose this problem.
+The history and physical examination are probably the most important tools that health care professionals, including your Physical Therapist at Choice Physical Therapy, will use to diagnose this problem.
 Your therapist will want to know exactly where your pain is, when it started, and what activities ease or aggravate your symptoms.

 Next your Physical Therapist will physically examine your foot and entire lower extremity.
 They will palpate, or touch, around your area of discomfort to determine the exact location of pain.
 The alignment of your hips, knees, ankles and feet will be observed in both standing and sitting.
 You may be asked to twist your body with your feet planted on the ground, squat, or walk without shoes so your therapist can observe your feet and arches as you move.

 Next your Physical Therapist will assess the position and mobility of the bones of your feet to determine if there is any subluxation, laxity, or even stiffness in any part of the ankle or foot, which may be contributing to your problem.

 The strength in the muscles of the foot and lower leg will also be assessed.
 In addition, your Physical Therapist will assess the strength in the muscles of your hip, as these muscles also play a part in controlling the alignment of your lower leg as well as lifting the arch of your foot.
 The biomechanical link between the hip and foot can be felt if you stand relaxed and squeeze both buttocks muscles together.
 As you do this you will feel the arches of your feet slightly lift.
 It is for this reason that control around the foot cannot only be left to the joints and muscles directly connected to or in the foot.
 The strong hip muscles will also need assessing and addressing if they are shown to be weak or inadequately functioning.